 Product marketing and enablement work overtime, often with frustratingly little to show for all their efforts.
 Getting sellers to change is notoriously difficult.
 But that is the fundamental job of enablement - to drive change at scale.

 Doing that effectively in the service of the key priorities of the business is what we call strategic enablement.
-Many of us in the enablement field have had to figure out what to do as we go along, because there hasn't been a standard framework we can rally behind to consistently make positive change happen.
+Many of us in B2B sales enablement have had to figure out what to do as we go along, because there hasn't been a standard framework we can rally behind to consistently make positive change happen.
 Companies have long used sales methodologies to align on what good selling looks like and used storytelling frameworks to craft their messaging.

 What has been missing is an enablement methodology to implement those ideas consistently and effectively.